Information correct as at 18 January 2021

 There is some potential exemption for compassionate and medical reasons.

 Where can I get more information on this?

 The Service person should obtain DAN 18 from Defence Connect or their chain of command.

 If you have any queries about being an Army family overseas, please contact email@example.comBack to top

 Do my child and I need to self-isolate when returning to the UK to return my child to boarding school if I do not have a Personnel Resilience Exemption?

-If you are travelling from a destination not on the travel corridors list and do not have a job that qualifies you for a travel exemption, you will need to self-isolate for 10 days after you were last in a destination not on the travel corridors list.
+If you do not have a job that qualifies you for a travel exemption, you will need to self-isolate for 10 days.

-From 15 December 2020 international travellers have the option to opt into the new Test to Release system for those who need to self-isolate on arrival in England only.
+From 15 December 2020 international travellers, except those travelling from ‘red list’ countries, have the option to opt into the new Test to Release system to exit quarantine early.

 Further information can be found here.

 What additional flexibility is there with SCVs and extra costs incurred due to COVID-19 related mandatory travel regulations in the UK and in the overseas host nation?